Yaml Parameter File Outline

 protein_score One of any of the following: multiplicative_log, best_peptide_per_protein, top_two_combined, additive, iterative_downweighted_log, downweighted_multiplicative_log, geometric_mean.
 Recommended: multiplicative_log.
 String

-psm_score_type The Type of score that psm_score parameter is.
+psm_score_type The type of score that psm_score parameter is.
 Either multiplicative or additive.
 If a larger psm score is "better" than input additive (i.e. Mascot Ion Score, Xcorr, Percolator Score).
 If a smaller psm score is "better" than input multiplicative (i.e. Q Value, Posterior Error Probability).
 See below for more information.
 String

 Extra Score information